LogtalkDotOrg/logtalk3/examples/design_patterns/creational/multiton/NOTES.md

 details and references.

 The sample implementation uses classes.
-To simplify, it assumes a fixed (at compile time) set of named instances.
+To simplify, it assumes a fixed (at compile-time) set of named instances.
 An alternative would be allow the definition of the set of named instances at runtime by extending the protocol of the multiton with the necessary predicates.
 Also to simplify, the sample code uses the named instance identifiers as the access keys.